Anxiety Attack Symptoms

-Because there are many medical conditions that can cause anxiety-like symptoms, such as the strong sensations and feelings associated with anxiety attacks, it’s wise to discuss them with your doctor.
-If your doctor has attributed your attacks to stress and anxiety, you can feel confident that your doctor’s diagnosis is correct.
+Because there are many medical conditions that can cause anxiety attack signs and symptoms, such as the strong sensations and feelings associated with anxiety attacks, it’s wise to discuss them with your doctor.
+If your doctor has attributed your anxiety attacks to stress and anxiety, you can feel confident that your doctor’s diagnosis is correct.
 Anxiety attacks and their signs and symptoms are relatively easy to diagnose and aren’t easily confused with other medical conditions.

 NOTE: The Symptoms Listing section in the Recovery Support area of our website contains detailed information about most of the symptoms commonly associated with anxiety and panic.
 This information includes the sensations commonly experienced, whether it is an anxiety symptom or not, what causes them to occur, and what you can do to reduce and eventually eliminate them.
 Much of this information isn’t found elsewhere.